Last Updated on January 17, 2024 by Kari

 Mindvalley is legit.
 And the content that they offer is getting better every year.

-They still have some hiccups and customer support isn’t always that quick, but they are constantly changing and improving.
+Customer support isn’t always that quick, but they are constantly changing and improving.

 Is Mindvalley A Cult?